-Supplemental Activity 21.d
+Supplemental Activity 21.d (found on page 54)

 - 1. self-answered

 - 2. close to home, less expensive, provides course of study you are interested in

 - 3. self-answered

+- 4. self-answered

-- 1. The money for financial aid comes from federal and state governments, banks, the schools themselves, and private donors. - 2.
+- 1. The money for financial aid comes from federal and state governments, the schools themselves, scholarships, and as a last resort, private loans from banks. - 2.
 You must apply for financial aid. - 3.
 The amount and kind of aid you receive is based on your financial need, your academic record, and on the kinds of available aid at the school you attend. - 4.
 A grant does not require repayment.
-A loan requires repayment, usually after you leave school, and has a lower interest rate than other bank loans. - 5.
-You must reapply for federal aid each year. - 6.
-SEED: scholarship; 2.5 grade-point average; stay out of trouble; enroll at Del Tech or UD (AA Program) immediately after graduation; Delaware residency; you must apply Inspire: scholarship; 2.75 grade-point average; enroll at DSU immediately following graduation; Delaware residency; you must apply
+A loan requires repayment, usually after you leave school, and has a lower interest rate than regular bank loans. - 5.
+Yes; you must reapply for federal aid each year. - 6.
+SEED: scholarship; 2.5 grade-point average; stay out of trouble; enroll at Del Tech, UD (AA Program), or Wilmington University immediately after graduation; Delaware residency; you must apply.
+Inspire: scholarship; 2.75 grade-point average; enroll at DSU immediately following graduation; Delaware residency; you must apply.

-Activity 20: Is the Military for Me?
-(Time required: approximately 10 minutes & two 45-minute periods)

-Activity 21: Is Postsecondary Education for Me?
-(Time required: approximately 40 minutes)

-Supplemental Activities (Time required: approximately 60 minutes for each)

-Activity 21.a: Choosing a College

-Activity 21.b: What to Look for on a College Website

-Activity 21.c: What to Look for When Visiting a College Campus

-Activity 21.d: Community/Technical Colleges and Your Career Plan
+Student Activities Activity 20: Is the Military for Me?
+(Time required: approximately 10 minutes & two 45-minute periods) Activity 21: Is Postsecondary Education for Me?
+(Time required: approximately 40 minutes) Supplemental Activities (Time required: approximately 60 minutes for each) Activity 21.a: Choosing a College Activity 21.b: What to Look for on a College Website Activity 21.c: What to Look for When Visiting a College Campus Activity 21.d: Community/Technical Colleges and Your Career Plan